tina4stack/tina4-php/docs/tutorials/createapi.md

 *Please Note* : After installing Tina4, you may delete the test.php file located inside the api folder.

+The REST end point is easily added, with an anonymous method to handle the request, the anonymous method should have the response variable.
+The request exposes more information which comes from the browser, in the case of parameters passed to it.
+You should always return the ```$response``` object!;

 ### Step 1 - Create API file & subdirectories

 All your API's must be stored in the api directory.
-For this example we will make a list of cars.
+For this example we will make the files and subdirectories for "cars" and "characters".

-Create a directory inside the api folder and name it "cars".
-Now create a php file inside the "cars" subdirectory (eg. name the file cars).
+Create 2 directories inside the api folder and name it "cars" and "characters".
+Now create php files inside those subdirectories (eg. name the file cars and the other characters).

 ### Step 2 - Define routes

-Now that the API file has been created, we must define Routes.
+Now that the API files has been created, we must define our Routes.
+There are various methods which can be used.

+#### Get method

 In the cars.php file you created inside the cars subdirectory, add the following to the script:

 ```php
 <?php